code

 Written by Sagiv Michael on

 Imagine uploading a photo to your favorite social media site, only to unknowingly grant hackers complete control over the server.
-This scenario, while frightening, is precisely what a Remote Code Execution (RCE) attack via a file upload mechanism can achieve.
-RCE vulnerabilities are a significant concern in web security, allowing attackers to exploit seemingly harmless features like file uploads to execute malicious code on a server.
+This scenario, while frightening, exemplifies how a Remote Code Execution (RCE) attack via a file upload mechanism can occur.
+RCE vulnerabilities are significant concerns in web security, allowing attackers to exploit seemingly harmless features like file uploads to execute malicious code on a server.
 This code can range from stealing sensitive data to launching further attacks across a network.
-In this article, we’ll demonstrate how we gain complete control over a system in a real-world situation during a penetration test and discuss steps you can take to protect yourself and your systems.

-During the penetration test, we stumbled upon a WordPress complaint form for issues related to the product, which accepts only photos for attachments to be uploaded as proof.
-To achieve a successful Remote Code Execution (RCE), we needed three elements to be fulfilled:
+During a penetration test, we discovered a WordPress complaint form that accepted photo attachments.
+To achieve successful Remote Code Execution (RCE), three conditions needed to be met:

 <?php echo 123 ?>